-All that exists, and all that happens, in this universe comes ultimately from the hand of God.
+All that exists and all that happens in this universe comes ultimately from the hand of God.
 This we should understand from our consideration of natural revelation (see Romans 1:20-21).
 It is God who gives us “life, and breath, and all things” (Acts 17:25).

-We are, first of all, “born again”—we receive regeneration of our previously dead souls (John 3:16; Ephesians 2:1; Colossians 2:13; Titus 3:5).
+We are, first, “born again” (also known as regenerated)—we receive lew life into our dead souls (John 3:16; Ephesians 2:1; Colossians 2:13; Titus 3:5).

-And after this, we will “ever be with the Lord” in the new heavens and earth (John 3:16; 14:1-2; 2 Timothy 2:10; Hebrews 5:9; 9:12; 2 Peter 3:13; Revelation 21:1-5).
+And after this resurrection (or transformation), the eternal life that God gave us when he gave us our new birth will continue forever—we will “ever be with the Lord” in the new heavens and new earth (John 3:16; 14:1-2; 2 Timothy 2:10; Hebrews 5:9; 9:12; 2 Peter 3:13; Revelation 21:1-5).

 At the present time, while we continue to live in this world, we still possess mortal bodies.
-And this present heaven and earth will endure—this order of things will continue—so long as it is God’s will to maintain it; and that is until the Lord Jesus Christ returns (see Genesis 8:22; Matthew 24:14; 28:18-20; 1 Thessalonians 4:13-18; 2 Peter 3:10, 13; Revelation 21:1, 4-5).
+And this present heaven and earth will endure—this order of things will continue—so long as it is God’s will to sustain it; and that is, until the Lord Jesus Christ returns (see Genesis 8:22; Matthew 24:14; 28:18-20; 1 Thessalonians 4:13-18; 2 Peter 3:10, 13; Revelation 21:1, 4-5).

 While it is in the heart of fallen human beings, and often in their minds and lips, to accuse God of injustice—let us never forget that “The Lord is righteous in all his ways, and holy in all his works” (Psalm 145:17).
 This must include what is happening in this world under his sustaining providence.

 So, let us humbly ask: why do Christians, after they have been spiritually “born again,” suffer afflictions in this life and die the physical death?

 If the Lord Jesus Christ has died in the place of his people, then it may appear upon first consideration that for Christians to suffer and die it is unnecessary and unjust.
-However, there would only be divine injustice in our suffering if God still counted us as being “in Adam,” and if therefore he was sending physical afflictions and physical death upon us as though we were still under the broken covenant of life—but then, this injustice would ultimately have been against Christ, before it could have been an injustice against us, because Christ has already suffered to redeem us in his crucifixion.
+However, there would only be Divine injustice in our physical sufferings and physical death if God still counted us as being “in Adam,” and if thereby he was punishing us for being under the broken covenant of life.
+(But then, this injustice would ultimately have been against Christ, before it could have been an injustice against us, because Christ has suffered to redeem us in his crucifixion.)

 But this is not how things are with Christians.
 Their case is as David proclaimed in the 32nd Psalm: “Blessed is he whose transgression is forgiven [by God], whose sin is covered.
-Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile” (Psalms 32:1,2; see also Romans 4:6-8).
+Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile” (Psalms 32:1-2; see also Romans 4:6-8).